letsignit/distributor-api-doc/readme.md

     }
 }
 ```
-To modify a subscription you have to use the same body payload you used for the creation, including the modification.
+To modify a subscription, you must use the same body payload you used for the creation, including the modification.

 ### Update successful